jmfcool/jmfcool.js/README.md

 ```

 <br />
-In using a json object you are essentially assigning the tags in the views through dot notation.
+Models are json objects that are utilized to build the tags when ran through the parser script through dot notation.
+Using promises, setup included in the controller script, we can include multiple models.
+Models can be custom names the only requirement is that the json extension is used with the proper format.

 ### model.json
 ```json